lmcggg/Scenario-Based-Approach-based-Min-Max-MPC/README.md

 ```
 where f(x₁, x₂) = -0.5 * x₂ - 0.2 * x₂³ - 0.1 * sin(x₁) and d represents the disturbance.

+disturbance scenarios setting:

+Our strategy is:
+It is divided into extreme scenarios and immediate scenarios.
+When nd=3, only w is the maximum,  minimum,  zero, three extreme cases. when nd is greater than 3, then a random sample is added to it, which is consistent with the requirements of random generation mentioned in the paper, and it can also be proved through experiments that it has a certain anti-interference performance for nonlinear tasks

 ## Usage

 1. Set parameters in the script header: